KZYYYY/JIFD/README.md

 ```
 - Usage of this code is free for research purposes only.

+We utilize 1 GTX-3090TI GPU for training and testing.

 ### Installation
 - The model is learned by pytorch.
 See Bag of Tricks[3] for more Settings.